cosql/email_service_demo/README.md

 A wrapper class EmailClient delivers emails, which tries to use mailgun first and falls back to mandrill upon failures.

-*Users have to first log in using email address, (gmail can be used as login credential).
+* Users have to first log in using email address, (gmail can be used as login credential).
-*The top 10 most recent emails are shown on the homepage after login, memcache is used as a lookaside cache to cache these recent emails for each user.
+* The top 10 most recent emails are shown on the homepage after login, memcache is used as a lookaside cache to cache these recent emails for each user.
-*Users can search emails by their subjects. (only exact match is supported due to the limitation of appengine ndb api) *Users can click 'compose' to write a new email to send or save for later use.
+* Users can search emails by their subjects. (only exact match is supported due to the limitation of appengine ndb api)
+* Users can click 'compose' to write a new email to send or save for later use.
-*And users can use 'mail box' link to retrieve all the historical emails, and are able to delete a selected email at a time.
+* And users can use 'mail box' link to retrieve all the historical emails, and are able to delete a selected email at a time.
-*Finally, users can also use 'drafts' link to see all the unsent emails and then edit/send one of them.
+* Finally, users can also use 'drafts' link to see all the unsent emails and then edit/send one of them.

 [demo site] (http://emailservicedemo.appspot.com)

-##Installation/Deployment
+##How to Deploy
 * Clone this repository
 * Apply for mailgun and mandrill api keys and put them in config.py
 * Launch the project using GoogleAppEngineLauncher with a preferred